Trinidad and Tobago

 Holy Name Convent Secondary, always admired for the high standard of education offered, was accorded the title of ‘Approved Secondary school’ in 1949 and then in 1957 the status of a ‘Government Assisted School’.

-The chapel of the monastery of the Holy Name in Port of Spain.
+The chapel of the convent of the Holy Name in Port of Spain.

 Trinidad and Tobago 1992, Mi 633, Sc 541.